 Mentors lead critiques structured around developing strategies for creating work without institutional studio facilities.
 Practicum mentors lead seminars on their work, or related topic; these sessions are intimate views into their in-progress work, with a focus on process.

 Program director Michael Mandiberg facilitates critique seminar, and guides site visits to artist studios, galleries, and museums, many of which will include conversations with curators and gallerists.

 Past Mentors and Site Visits:

 The eight-week New York Arts Practicum runs from June 4th to July 27th, 2018.
-The application deadline is March 12, 2018.
+The application deadline was March 12, 2018.

 Tuition for the program is $2900, with some financial aid available.

 Academic credit is possible through arrangements with students’ home institutions.